-The court noted that the Edge Act was enacted by Congress in 1919 with the aim of supporting U.S. foreign trade.
-The Edge Act authorized creation of banking corporations chartered by the Federal Reserve Bank, so-called "Edge Act banks" or "Edge Act corporations."
+In its opinion, the Second Circuit noted that the Edge Act was enacted by Congress in 1919 to support U.S. foreign trade.
+The Edge Act authorized creation of banking corporations chartered by the Federal Reserve Bank-so-called "Edge Act banks" or "Edge Act corporations."
 They could engage in offshore banking operations without being subject to state and local regulations that hampered competition with foreign banks.